 When you call yourself a teacher of self-awareness, it can feel a little paradoxical to admit that being self-aware does not come easy.

-Self-awareness doesn’t come naturally to me or any of us human beings, given our natural instinct is to resist what challenges us to grow and change.
+Self-awareness doesn’t come naturally to me or any of us human beings, given our natural instinct is to resist whatever challenges us to grow and change.

 To be self-aware, you need willingness to admit you don’t have it all figured out.
 Click To Tweet